szilard/GBM-perf/README.md

 #### Spark MLlib on 100M records

 Besides being slow, Spark also uses 100x RAM compared to the top tools.
-In fact, on 100M records (20GB after being loaded from disk and cached in RAM) it crashes out-of-memory even on servers with 1 TB RAM.
+In fact, on 100M records (20GB after being loaded from disk and cached in RAM) it crashes out-of-memory even on servers with almost 1 TB RAM.

       |       | 100M      |       |            | 10M      |       |
 ----- | ----- | --------- | ----- | ---------- | -------- | ----- | --